 Why we picked Pandora:

-Though Pandora recently unveiled its much-anticipated on-demand streaming tier that features 40 million tracks, the best reason to subscribe to the service is to bask in the glory of its Music Genome Project.
+Though Pandora’s on-demand streaming tier features 40 million tracks, the best reason to subscribe to the service is to bask in the glory of its Music Genome Project.
 Since the early 2000s, the company has been attempting to “capture the essence of music on every level,” categorizing tunes based on hundreds of unique characteristics.

-With such an abundance of data about each song, Pandora is able to offer the best curated, radio-style streaming online, all based on simple thumbs up or thumbs down ratings.
+With such an abundance of data about each song, Pandora is able to offer the best curated, radio-style streaming online, all based on simple thumb-up or thumb-down rating.
 Users can pick a favorite artist or track and press play, letting the magic algorithms behind the scenes at Pandora go to work.
-No matter who you’re into, Pandora will create a constant list of complimentary songs to enjoy.
+No matter who you’re into, Pandora will create a seemingly endless list of complementary songs to enjoy.

 The best for indie music discovery